Enriching continuous Lagrange finite element approximation spaces using neural networks: Implementation details

 In this section, we focus on the crucial question of imposing boundary conditions.
 We first look at this problem in the context of the additive approach presented in \cref{sec:additive_prior} and then in the context of the multiplicative approach presented in \cref{sec:multiplicative_prior}.

-\begin{remark} For simplicity, this section focuses on (non-homogeneous) Dirichlet conditions.
-For our enhanced FEM, just like in classical FEM, these boundary conditions are imposed by manually eliminating essential dofs, see~\cite{Ern2004TheoryAP}, and more precisely by modifying the matrix and the right-hand side of the linear system.
-This approach is not needed for Neumann and Robin conditions. \end{remark}
+For simplicity, this section focuses on (non-homogeneous) Dirichlet conditions.
+For our enriched FEM, just like in classical FEM, these boundary conditions are imposed by manually eliminating essential dofs, see~\cite{Ern2004TheoryAP}, and more precisely by modifying the matrix and the right-hand side of the linear system.
+This approach is not needed for Neumann and Robin conditions.